dakusan/gofastersql/README.md

 ![GoFasterSQL Logo](logo.jpg)

-GoFasterSQL is a tool designed to significantly enhance the efficiency and simplicity of scanning SQL rows into structures.
+GoFasterSQL is a tool designed to enhance the efficiency and simplicity of scanning SQL rows into structures.

-Unlike the native MySQL package in GoLang, which is often slow and unwieldy, GoFasterSQL streamlines the process with remarkable speed and ease.

-A critical flaw in the native scanning process is its repetitive type determination for each row scan.
-It laboriously matches each field's type with its native counterpart before converting the data string (byte array), a process that is both time-consuming and cumbersome.
-Furthermore, the requirement to specify each field for scanning seems unnecessarily tedious.
+The flaw in the native library scanning process is its repetitive and time-consuming type determination for each row scan.
+It must match each field’s type with its native counterpart before converting the data string (byte array).
+Furthermore, the requirement to specify each individual field for scanning is tedious.

-In contrast, GoFasterSQL precalculates string-to-type conversions for each field, utilizing pointers to dedicated conversion functions.
+GoFasterSQL instead precalculates string-to-type conversions for each field, utilizing pointers to dedicated conversion functions.
 This approach eliminates the need for type lookups during scanning, vastly improving performance.
 The library offers a 2 to 2.5 times speed increase compared to native scan methods, a boost that varies with the number of items in each scan.
 Moreover, its automatic structure determination feature is a significant time-saver during coding.

 The library’s `ModelStruct` function, upon its first invocation for a type, determines the structure of that type through recursive reflection.
-This structure is then cached, allowing for swift and efficient reuse in subsequent calls to `ModelStruct`.
+This structure is then cached, allowing for swift reuse in subsequent calls to `ModelStruct`.
 This process needs to be executed only once, and its output is concurrency-safe.

 `RowReader`s, created via `StructModel.CreateReader()`, are not concurrency safe and can only be used in one goroutine at a time.

 GoFasterSQL supports the following member types in structures, including typedef derivatives, pointers to any of these types, and nullable derivatives (see nulltypes package).
-This flexibility ensures broad compatibility and ease of integration into diverse projects.
   - `string`, `[]byte`, `sql.RawBytes`
   - `bool`
   - `int`, `int8`, `int16`, `int32`, `int64`